 - Automatic battery charger

 Automatic battery chargers will charge battery until it is fully charged and then cut off.
-If they sense that the battery then discharges to a set lower charge level they will start charging again.
+When these chargers sense the battery has discharged to a set lower charge level they will start charging again.
 Fully automatic battery chargers can be left connected for extended periods of time.
-It is important to know that although a fully automatic battery charger can be left connected for extended periods they the are not designed to be left connected indefinitely.
+It is important to know that although a fully automatic battery charger can be left connected for long periods they are not designed to be left connected indefinitely.

 - Manual battery chargers